 In the datalogger all data is organized into tables with fixed data records.
 Each of these tables has a definite number of records that is either fixed by the datalogger program or allocated when the program is compiled by the datalogger.
 Once the maximum number of records for a table have been stored, the next record stored will overwrite the oldest record in the table.
+The record number will continue to increment, and the oldest record will "drop off" the top.

 Tables that are automatically allocated in the datalogger program are allocated a number of records based on the time interval for the records.
 The datalogger attempts to allocate these tables so that all of the automatically allocated tables fill up at the same time.
-For example a tables with records stored every 30 minutes and 60 minutes would have twice as many records allocated for the 30-minute table.
+For example two tables with records stored every 30 minutes and 60 minutes would have twice as many records allocated for the 30-minute table.

-NOTE Event driven tables should have a fixed size rather than allowing them to be allocated automatically.
-Event driven tables in the CR10X-TD type dataloggers that are automatically allocated are assumed to have one record stored per second in calculating the length.
+Event driven tables should have a fixed size rather than allowing them to be allocated automatically.
+If automatically allocated, event driven tables in the later versions of the operating systems of CR10X-TD type dataloggers are assumed to have one record stored per execution interval in calculating the length.